rsksmart/RSKIPs/IPs/RSKIP692.md

 8. A transaction with no authorization list calls a precompiled contract with a gas limit below the cost the contract declares for the input.
 Before and after activation the receipt status is `0`, the gas used and the fee are the gas limit, and no state change or log is recorded.
 9. Where RSKIP545 is active, a set-code transaction with gas limit 100,000 carries one valid authorization whose authority is not empty.
 RSKIP545 grants a refund of 9,500 for it, which is `PER_EMPTY_ACCOUNT_COST` minus `PER_AUTH_BASE_COST`.
 The transaction calls a precompiled contract that fails.
 Before activation the receipt status is `1` and the fee is 100,000.
 After activation the authorization is processed, the receipt status is `0`, and the gas used and the fee are 90,500.
 10. Where RSKIP545 is active, a set-code transaction with gas limit 60,000 carries one authorization that earns the same refund as in case 9 and sends the data `0xdeadbeef` to the Bridge.
 The limit covers the intrinsic cost of 46,064, which includes the 25,000 charged for the authorization.
 It does not cover the 23,000 the Bridge declares for the input.
 Before activation the receipt status is `0` and the gas used and the fee are 60,000.
 After activation the receipt status is `0`, and the gas used and the fee are 50,500.
+11. A node receives `eth_call` and `eth_estimateGas` requests for the call of case 1.
+Both methods return an error.

 ## Implementation